jrcloutier/news21-hps/README.md

 We then used [pollster](https://cran.r-project.org/web/packages/pollster/index.html), an R package that makes it easy to create topline and crosstab tables of simple weighted survey data, to compare responses between racial groups and income brackets.

+Our field [reporting](https://unmaskingamerica.news21.com/overview/) and data analysis indicate that when new COVID-19 cases peaked in early January, low-wage workers and people of color were more likely to report hardship.
+Black and Hispanic individuals were each nearly twice as likely as white individuals to say they were having difficulty paying basic household expenses.
+5.57% of white households were behind on their housing payments, compared to 18.89% of black households and 14.32% of Hispanic households.

+These disparities persisted between income levels as well.
+The lowest earners were much more likely to report hardship, despite COVID-19 relief ostensibly aimed at supporting vulnerable families through the pandemic.

+We've exported the resuts in the four .csv files below.

 ## Files

 [`recoded_hps22.csv`](https://github.com/jrcloutier/news21-hps/blob/main/recoded_hps22.csv) is a clean, re-coded version of the original dataset, containing select variables, including demographic information for each respondent and their responses to the questions we cared about (household expenses, food, housing, and employment).